Samsung Galaxy S8 update seeks to remedy an annoying flaw

 The update also improves the visibility of app names under icons, while adding an information screen to TouchWiz home.

-While the Galaxy S8 roll out has been supremely smooth compared to the Note 7 debacle, it hasn’t been all plain sailing for Samsung.
+While the Galaxy S8 roll out has been supremely smooth compared to the Note 7 debacle, it hasn’t been all plane sailing for Samsung.

 Early on, the firm rolled out an update to remedy an issue with the displays showing a red tint.
 Some users also took to the firm’s community forums to complain of an apparent issue with the speakers on the S8 and the S8 Plus.

 How do you feel about Samsung's TouchWiz UI?
 Would you prefer to see pure Android running on the Galaxy S8?
 Share your thoughts in the comments below.